-According to the Financial Services Commission of Ontario, car insurance rates for many Ontario drivers will be going up at renewal, instead of down.
+According to the Financial Services Commission of Ontario (FSCO), car insurance rates for many Ontario drivers will be going up at renewal on average 2.70 percent.

-We shop the market to help you get the lowest rate and best coverage
+Compare auto insurance quotes to get the lowest rate and best coverage

-The single most important factor in lowering your car insurance rate and getting the best coverage for your needs is to shop around compare insurance quotes.
-Kanetix.ca customers, for example, save an average of $750.
-We shop the market to help you find the lowest car insurance rate on the policy that best meets you needs.
+One of the most important factors in lowering your car insurance rate and getting the best coverage for your needs is to shop around and compare insurance quotes.
+At Kanetix.ca you can do just that in minutes.
+Find the lowest car insurance rate out there and compare car insurance quotes today for a better price.

 Updated regularly to reflect FSCO's most current quarterly announcement.